Obi-Dan66/markdown-cv/index.md

 > ## Other Organizations

 [B.E.S.T.
 Prague](https://bestprague.cz/)(Student organization, 2019 – present)\
-    Creating, organizing and leading projects and events\
-    such as EBEC, UnIT, Hackday.\
+    Creating, organizing and leading projects and events such as EBEC, UnIT, Hackday.\
-    Learned variety of soft skills such as presentation,\
+    Learned variety of soft skills such as presentation, communication, leadership and\
-    communication, leadership, working in team.
+    working in team.

 [Klub Čajovna](https://www.facebook.com/KlubCajovna)(Student organization, 2020 – present)\
-    Guidance of newcomers and sharing knowledge in tea\
+    Guidance of newcomers and sharing knowledge in teaand hookah traditions with guests\
-    and hookah traditions with guests and other members.\
+    SSand other members.\
     Organizing festival called Dýmky na Kopci.

 > ## Hobbies